 Overview of All Previous Lecture Series with Video Recordings

-Since 2015, we have hosted a regular lecture series as part of our Jewish Islamic Forum.
-Two researchers are invited to each event to present a topic from Jewish and Islamic perspectives and to enter into dialog with each other.
+From 2015 to 2020, we hosted a regular lecture series as part of our Jewish Islamic Forum.
+Two researchers were invited to each event to present a topic from Jewish and Islamic perspectives and to enter into dialog with each other.

 On this page you can learn more about the different series and find video recordings of each lecture.